Holapp1/documentation/content/applications/finance/payment_providers/mollie.rst

 =============

 .. seealso::
-   - :ref:`payment_providers/add_new`
+   - :ref:`payment-providers-add-new`

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your Mollie account, which comprise:

-- **API Key**: The test or live API Key depending on the configuration of the provider.
+Odoo needs your **API Credentials** to connect with your Mollie account, including your :guilabel:`**API Key`, i.e., the test or live API Key depending on the configuration of the provider.

 You can copy your credentials from your Mollie account, and paste them in the related fields under the **Credentials** tab.